galveron/Mechty-learn/README.md

 * Set up backend
 * Create database with Entity Framework Core
 * Create main controller and repository methods

+* Create frontend base
+* Learn about TypeScript and Sass
+* Create a good structure on frontend
+* Create Home page structure

 If you are interested in what I am currently working on, you can check the open issues:
 [https://github.com/galveron/mechty-learn/issues](https://github.com/galveron/mechty-learn/issues)